Complete Dachshund Puppy Guide: 10 Tips for New Puppy Parents

 Yes, sometimes your little pup will be chewing their favorite toy or food and accidentally swallow a baby tooth.
 You may find little puppy teeth on the floor or in their food bowl as well.

-How Long Does Teething Last In Puppies?
+How Long Does Teething Last in Puppies?

 The Puppy Teething Stage is usually complete around 5-6 months of age.
 But, wait, the next stage of chewing is called the development phase and that usually begins around 7-8 months old.
 This phase can last up to 2 years.